alexandrumeterez/3d-fracture-reassembly/src/model/PointNet/README.md

     * generates and stores PointNet++ features in `features` folder
     * generates and stores triplets using the extracted features as descriptors
 2. `triplets_train.py`
-    * dataloader: over all keypoints as datapoints
+    * dataloader: generates the pytorch dataloader with only keypoints and its descriptors for all the objects in the dataset
     * updates the triplet after every epoch, recalculate the dataset of triplets using the new MLP weights
 ***
 ## Setup